lucchesi-sec/powershell-automation/docfx_project/articles/introduction.md

 ## Community and Support

-The PowerShell Enterprise Automation Platform is actively maintained and supported:
+The PowerShell Automation Platform is actively maintained and supported:

 - **Documentation**: Comprehensive guides and API references
 - **Examples**: Real-world scenarios and use cases